 Some of the key takeaways of the article are:

-- Predatory lending refers to unfair and abusive lending practices used by lenders to lure borrowers into loans characterized by high-interest rates and high processing fees.
+- Predatory lending refers to unfair and abusive lending practices lenders use to lure borrowers into loans with high interest rates and processing fees.

 - These lenders usually resort to aggressive sales tactics and deceive the borrowers into going for loans they can’t afford.